 Netflix, Amazon Prime Video, Torrenting, Kodi

-They also have the fewest limitations compared to their paid counterparts, especially when it comes to speed.
+The VPN services we selected also have the fewest limitations compared to the best paid VPNs for the US, especially when it comes to speed.
 We also tried to only select VPNs with data caps generous enough that they won’t be too restrictive.

-Most importantly, we made sure that our free picks for the US will effectively secure your browsing and protect your personal information.
+Most importantly, we made sure that these free VPN picks for the US will effectively secure your browsing and protect your personal information.
 This means transparent, privacy-friendly logging policies and effective security features.

 Unfortunately, choosing the wrong free VPN can seriously damage your online privacy, as we discovered after conducting an in-depth investigation on a number of free providers.
 Our findings revealed some seriously alarming stuff – you can read the full report here.